scdataco/looker-tornado-d3/index.md

 - probably various other things to improve/fix/add

 ## License
-MIT license, i.e. do what you want with this and it's not my problem :)
+MIT license, i.e. do what you want with this and it's not my problem if it doesn't work or something goes wrong :)

 See the [license file](LICENSE).